jayrm/fblo/README.md

 License
 -------
-For binary releases, see ./doc/{package}-license.txt for licenses of each package built for inclusion in the distribution package.
+For binary releases, see ./doc/{package}-license.txt for licenses of each of the packages included with the release.

+Some header files are automatically translated from original C sources and the license and/or copyright statement is located at the top of each header.

-For the source repository, see ./LICENSE.txt in the top level directory.
+For the source repository itself, see ./LICENSE.txt in the top level directory.

 Installing a Prebuilt Load Out